go-gorp/gorp/README.md

     // will be populated after the Insert() automatically fmt.Printf("p1.Id=%d\n", p1.Id)

+You can execute raw SQL if you wish.
+Particularly good for batch operations.

+    res, err := dbmap.Exec("delete from Order where PaymentType=?", "VISA")

 You can also batch operations into a transaction:

     func InsertOrder(dbmap *DbMap, order *Order, items []LineItem) error {